verlok/responsive-images-automator/README.md

 So check again: do you have similar `intrinsicWidth` values ACROSS PAGES?

-To check this, copy all the `intrinsicWidth` from the listing page and details page in a new sheet, sort the values and remove the duplicates.
+To check this, copy all the `intrinsicWidth` from the listing page and uncapped images page in a new sheet, sort the values and remove the duplicates.
 Calculate the delta between each of the widths, it's usually a bad practice to have deltas < 100 pixels.

 If you do have similar `intrinsicWidth` values, group them by using one of the similar values and repeat the process.